CONCERNS WITH SPRAY FOAM?

 • A visual assessment of the roofing felt

-• A visual assessment of the newly exposed timbers and any gable end walls.
+• A visual assessment of any exposed timbers and any gable end walls.

 • Use of the electrical resistance meter to highlight (for a report) visually damp timbers